lifting-bits/remill/docs/GOALS.md

 # What problem Remill solves

+Remill is designed first and foremost for dynamic program analysis.
+The two motivating use cases are [taint tracking](https://en.wikipedia.org/wiki/Taint_checking), and [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution).

 Remill was designed with the following goals in mind.

 - It should be easy to add new instruction implementations.
 Instruction semantics are implemented using C++.
 Instruction implementations should be thoroughly tested.